-In respect for the 2024 financial year, the performance criteria and their respective weight applicable to Mrs. Laurence Rodriguez are the following:
+In respect of the 2025 financial year, the performance criteria and their respective weight applicable to Mrs. Laurence Rodriguez are the following:

 25% Financing Objectives

 25% Manufacturing Objectives

-25% Early access Objectives
+25% Regulatory & clinical affairs Objectives

-25% Regulatory and Clinical Objectives
+25% Others

-Considering the situation of the Company and the necessity to motivate the management, the criteria set forth the performance conditions of the 2024 allocation shall also include financial objectives based on the level of cash of the Company, in addition to objectives in connection with the going concern of the Company, authorizing the end of the acquisition period of before the 2-year mentioned period.
+Considering the situation of the Company and the necessity to motivate the management, the criteria set forth the performance conditions of the 2025 allocation shall also include manufacturing objectives and clinical operations objectives, authorizing the end of the acquisition period of before the 2-year mentioned period.